Please support the blog via Swish (Sweden), MobilePay (Finland) or Wise.

 So what does international research (as well as other Finnish research) say about food and health?

-Our species has adapted to animal source foods (Aiello och Wheeler, 1995; Mann, 2018; McPherson et al. 2010; Pobiner, 2016; Thompson et al. 2019).
+Over millions of years, our ancestors have adapted to animal source foods (Aiello och Wheeler, 1995; Mann, 2018; McPherron et al 2010; Pobiner, 2016; Thompson et al. 2019).

 Children need to eat animal source foods to develop physically and mentally (Adesogan et al. 2020; Balehegn et al. 2019).